 Ryokan Biyu no Yado****, Nagano, Japan (2 nights)

 Ryokan Biyu no Yao is located in the middle of the famous Shibu Onsen Spa Street in Yudunaka.
 The property has its own public indoor and outdoor thermal baths.
 Enjoy a regularly performed traditional Japanese drum show in the lobby.
 Want to try karaoke and or buy a knick-knack in the souvenir shop?
-This ryokan can help you with these wishes!
+This ryokan can help make these wishes come true!
 In addition to Japanese futon beds, the rooms include a flat-screen TV, fridge, kettle, and a safe.
 The Deluxe Rooms also have a private bathroom.
-When you book a room, receive half board benefits, which include multi-course menus and a personal waiter.
+When you book a room, half-board benefits include multi-course menus and a personal waiter.

 Closest city: Yudanaka